H2-data/MA_Formulary_Evaluation/README.md

 **Step 4.** Open the Power BI pbix file.

-**Step 5.** You need to have an ODBC connector since the code is MySQL. once you've created the connection object, you can connect the database to Power BI using the Power Query.
+**Step 5.** You need to have an ODBC connector since the code is MySQL.
+Once you've created the connection object, you can connect the database to Power BI using the Power Query.
 This should activate the dashboard.

 **Who is the Project's Intended Recipient?:**